The Types of Inventory Management Processes

 Pen and Paper

-These days, pen and paper inventory management is largely outmoded, its legacy lying with hobbyist or small, single-owner-operator businesses, which don’t have a significant amount of inventory to manage.
+These days, pen and paper inventory management is a largely outmoded inventory management process mainly used by hobbyists or sole proprietors.
 Nevertheless, it needs to be mentioned as a baseline system which is still extant.
 Executed properly, pen and paper management emphasizes the human in a world increasingly defined by the machine.
-While technological solutions tend to produce fewer errors compared to human-managed ones, machines currently lack the judgment that a person with hands-on knowledge of the items and transactions can wield.
+While technological solutions tend to produce fewer errors compared to human-managed ones, machines currently lack the judgment that a person with hands-on knowledge of the items and transactions can deliver.

-The benefits of using a barcode system are many, including the speed and ease of use, eliminating any mistakes caused by manually entering items, automatically recorded transaction history, and, of key importance, making it easy to move goods between warehouses and from receiving to shipping.
+The benefits of using a barcode system for stock management are many, including the speed and ease of use, eliminating any mistakes caused by manually entering items, automatically recorded transaction history, and, of key importance, making it easy to move goods between warehouses and from receiving to shipping.

-However, barcodes do have their struggles, as anyone who has used the self-checker at a grocery store or Wal-mart is well aware.
-Additionally, sometimes they can get smudged or torn and fail to read properly, resulting in costly errors.
+However, barcodes do have their struggles, as anyone who has used the self-checker at a grocery store is well aware.
+Additionally, sometimes barcodes can get smudged or torn and fail to read properly, resulting in costly errors.

 Radio Frequency Identification (RFID) System

 However, RFID is easily more expensive than a barcode system, to the point where return on investment analysis is the only real way to tell if a swap to the system is worth it or not.
 RFID can also be vulnerable to radio interference, rendering the readers inoperable.
-Many environments won’t have interference, and it’ll function flawlessly—but it’s a drawback to be aware of.
-For global concerns, RFID can also cause problems, as there is not yet a global standard for the technology.
-If you’re shipping to a country with different standards, you may have to use their technology in that geographic region, which can add even further to the expense of implantation.
+There is not yet a global standard for the technology.
+If you’re shipping to a country with different standards, you may have to use their technology, which can add to the system’s costs.